 Imagine purchasing a health insurance policy with a sum insured of ₹10 lakh, believing it will cover all your medical expenses.
 However, over time, as medical costs rise due to inflation, that ₹10 lakh may no longer suffice.
-This gradual decline in the real value of your coverage is a silent threat posed by inflation, often unnoticed until it’s too late.
+That gap between what your policy covers on paper and what treatments actually cost grows every year you do not review it.

 Your sum insured stays fixed on paper while medical costs keep rising — the gap between what your policy covers and what treatments actually cost widens every year you don’t review it.